 This is beneficial as it allows you to refine your keywords so that you can communicate with people with desires relevant to what your website offers.

-A search term report must be analysed in order to decide which keywords may or may not be relevant.
+A search term report must be analyzed in order to decide which keywords may or may not be relevant.
 To do so, you must review each term and interpret whether or not they are connected or related to your business.

 Keywords may be added immediately to the AdWords account if a search term is selected and added to the campaign or ad group where the ad was activated.
 You may add terms directly from your AdWords account by: